Memal7/kcna/02_container-orchestration.md

 - The execution of processes with too many privileges --> starting processes as root or admin
 - Usage of public images in public container registries, e.g., DockerHub --> malicious software
 - In general, security cannot be achieved only at the container layer.
 It’s a continuous process that needs to be adapted all the time.
-- The 4 C's of Cloud Native security can give a rough idea of which layers need to be protected if you’re using containers.
+- The 4 C's of Cloud Native Security can give a rough idea of which layers need to be protected if you’re using containers.

     ![4 C's of CLoud Native Security](00_images/4c's-security.png)